2024 America's Cup: Dates

-Event Management
+Event management

-Royal Yacht Squadron Racing Ltd and Royal New Zealand Yacht Squadron announced a to establish a single Event Authority responsible for the conduct of all racing and the management of commercial activities relating to the 37th America's Cup.
-Therefore 'ACE (America’s Cup Event) Barcelona S.L.' was created as the sole Event Authority for the 37th America’s Cup in Barcelona and is exclusively responsible for the planning, management and delivery of a successful event.
+Royal Yacht Squadron and Royal New Zealand Yacht Squadron announced the establishment of a single Event Authority responsible for the conduct of all racing and the management of commercial activities relating to the 37th America's Cup.
+Therefore, 'ACE (America's Cup Event) Barcelona S.L.' was created as the sole Event Authority for the 37th America's Cup in Barcelona and is exclusively responsible for the planning, management and delivery of a successful event.